Nathan Rosen: Background

 Nathan Rosen was born into a Jewish family in Brooklyn, New York.
 He attended MIT during the Great Depression, where he received a bachelor's degree in electromechanical engineering and later a master's and a doctorate in physics.
-As a student he published several papers of note, one being "The Neutron," which attempted to explain the structure of the atomic nucleus a year before their discovery by James Chadwick.
-He also developed an interest in wave functions, and later, gravitation, when he worked as a fellow at the University of Michigan and Princeton University.
+As a student he published several papers of note, one being "The Neutron", which attempted to explain the structure of the atomic nucleus a year before their discovery by James Chadwick.
+He also developed an interest in wave functions and, later, gravitation, when he worked as a fellow at the University of Michigan and Princeton University.

 State of science

-At the beginning of the 20th century science was progressing quickly and the inner workings of the atom were just beginning to be discovered.
+At the beginning of the 20th century, science was progressing quickly, and the inner workings of the atom were just beginning to be discovered.
 In 1900, Max Planck proposed the quantum theory, the idea that all energy moves in discrete amounts called quanta.
 In 1905, Albert Einstein published his theory of special relativity, which would be instrumental in the progression of physics and the understanding of the universe.
 Around 1927, Niels Bohr and Werner Heisenberg, collaborating with many other physicists, developed the Copenhagen interpretation of quantum theory, determining the probabilities of the movement of particles.
 These breakthroughs provided the model for the structure and workings of the atom and drove the revolution that would sweep up Nathan Rosen.

 Work with Einstein

 In 1932 with a ScD degree from MIT, he went to do research at Princeton University.
 In 1934 he became Albert Einstein's assistant at The Institute for Advanced Study in Princeton, New Jersey, and continued in that position until 1936.
-In July 1935 Einstein and Rosen published an article developing a concept of folded space time in parallel layers connected by a bridge, using only General Relativity and Maxwell's equations.
-Earlier while working with Einstein, Rosen had pointed out the peculiarities of Einstein's studies involving entangled wave functions, and, in coordination with Boris Podolsky, a paper was drafted and published in May 1935 helping to develop a theoretical basis for the July 1935 publication.
-The May 1935 paper, entitled "Can quantum-mechanical description of physical reality be considered complete?" labeled these effects the Einstein–Podolsky–Rosen paradox or EPR paradox.
-Einstein helped Rosen to continue his career in physics with a letter to Molotov in the Soviet Union, resulting in a temporary position during which, in 1937, Einstein and Rosen published an article "On Gravitational Waves" in which they further developed the concept of folded spacetime caused by rotating cylinders.
+In July 1935, Einstein and Rosen published an article developing a concept of folded spacetime in parallel layers connected by a bridge, using only general relativity and Maxwell's equations.
+Earlier, while working with Einstein, Rosen had pointed out the peculiarities of Einstein's studies involving entangled wave functions, and, in coordination with Boris Podolsky, a paper was drafted and published in May 1935 helping to develop a theoretical basis for the July 1935 publication.
+The May 1935 paper, entitled "Can quantum-mechanical description of physical reality be considered complete?" labeled these effects the Einstein–Podolsky–Rosen paradox, or EPR paradox.
+Einstein helped Rosen to continue his career in physics with a letter to Molotov in the Soviet Union, resulting in a temporary position, during which, in 1937, Einstein and Rosen published an article "On Gravitational Waves", in which they further developed the concept of folded spacetime caused by rotating cylinders.